The missing part 5 of Brekke’s “Paying for Primary Care”, a comment.

 As insurance companies are human institutions, not all aspects of insurance practice will have stunningly cost-effective results.
-The best results come from the ability of insurance companies to restrain provider reimbursement rates; these may alone have enough payoff for patents to justify all the extra costs of insurance.
+The most effective cost control measure is almost certainly the ability of insurance companies to restrain, somewhat, provider reimbursement rates; these may alone have enough payoff for patents to justify all the extra costs of insurance.
 At the same time, because PCPs as a group are highly competent, evaluating physicians with quality metrics or downstream care cost comparisons may bring only modest net benefits (and can be dropped if not effective).
 Lying somewhere in the middle of the cost-effectiveness scale are insurance rules and processes that target fraud, abuse, overuse, or moral hazard; that these rules have real bite is made clear by the squeals of D-PCPs over denied claims.

-In any event, Brekke’s method of accounting only for the costs of performing administrative tasks avoided with direct pay without accounting the financial benefits produced when insurers perform those administrative tasks helps explain why Brekke’s conclusion that traditional primary care is more expensive than subscription-based direct primary care is at war with reality.
+In any event, Brekke’s method of accounting only for the costs of performing administrative tasks avoided with direct pay without accounting the financial benefits added when insurers perform those administrative tasks helps explain why Brekke’s conclusion is at war with observed reality.
+Traditional primary care at $450 per annum is half as expensive than $900 per annum subscription-based direct primary care.

 The overwhelming majority of DPC advocates confess what Brekke will not.
 That subscription direct primary care is more expensive than insured-based primary care.
 Then, they argue that DPC is worth the added cost because (a) vast increases in the quantum of primary care are really, truly, cross-my-heart-and-hope-to-die cost-effective in reducing downstream care costs, so that DPC results in net savings despite high DPC fees and (b) that DPC gives a superior patient experience.

 There is essentially no evidence that the first proposition is true.
 In fact, there is thus far only one actuarially sound, independent investigation of DPC, and the investigators concluded that $900 a year DPC was a break even proposition.
-Even that study appears to have substantially overstated the net savings from DPC.
+Even that study appears to have substantially overstated the case for DPC.
 Perhaps most tellingly, organized DPC has stood adamantly against D-PCPs actually sharing the risk of downstream care costs.